addb-swstarlab/OANet/README.md

-hidden_size   : hidden size of the model group_size    : group size of the model dot           : Whether to use dot-loss or not lamb          : application rate of dot loss lr            : learning rate act_function  : activation function epochs        : Number of epochs to run during train step
+hidden_size   : hidden size of the model group_size    : group size of the model dot           : Whether to use dot-loss or not lamb          : Weighted value of dot loss lr            : learning rate act_function  : activation function epochs        : Number of epochs to run during train step